hirosystems/docs/docs/api/how-to-use-api-key.md

 > **_NOTE:_**
 > The API key is passed in the **header** of your API call and is used only for private use, like server-side applications.
 This key is not to be exposed or shared.

-There are multiple ways to interact with the API endpoints.
-This document walks you through three ways to make an API.
-You can choose between any of the following methods:
+Choose one of the following ways to interact with the API endpoints by passing the API key in the header.

 - cURL
 - Postman